 Chateau Cap Saint George Vineyards, Terroir, Grapes, Winemaking

 On average, the production is close to 5,000 cases of wine per vintage.
 There is a second wine, Cap d’Or.
-Chateau Cap Saint George is an up and coming Bordeaux value wine producer to keep your eye on as the wine continue improving in quality vintage after vintage.
+Chateau Cap Saint George is an up-and-coming Bordeaux value wine producer to keep your eye on as the wine continues improving in quality vintage after vintage.

 When to Drink Chateau Cap Saint George, Anticipated Maturity, Decanting Time